 - occupational or environmental exposures, such as asbestos, smoking, or coal dust

 - certain antibiotics

 Interstitial lung disease usually causes bibasilar crackles.

 Although not as common, bibasilar crackles may also be present if you have chronic obstructive pulmonary disease (COPD) or asthma.

-A 2008 study showed that lung crackles may be related to age in some asymptomatic cardiovascular patients.
+A showed that lung crackles may be related to age in some asymptomatic cardiovascular patients.
 Although more research is needed, the study found that after the age of 45, the occurrence of crackles tripled every 10 years.

 Your doctor uses a stethoscope listens to you breathe and to listen for bibasilar crackles.
 Crackles make a similar sound to rubbing your hair between your fingers, near your ear.
 In severe cases, crackles may be heard without a stethoscope.